Run:ai Atlas Platform

-How Run:AI Works
+How Run:ai Atlas Works

 Simple Workload Scheduling

-The Run:AI Scheduler is a Kubernetes-based software solution for high-performance orchestration of containerised AI workloads.
+The Run:ai Scheduler is a Kubernetes-based software solution for high-performance orchestration of containerised AI workloads.
 Bridging the efficiency of High-Performance Computing and the simplicity of Kubernetes – the scheduler allows users to easily make use of fractional GPUs, integer GPUs, and multiple-nodes of GPUs, for distributed training.
 In this way, AI workloads run based on needs, not capacity.
-Run:AI requires no advanced setup, and can work with any number of Kubernetes orchestration versions including Vanilla, RedHat OpenShift and HPE Container Platform.
+Run:ai requires no advanced setup, and can work with any number of Kubernetes orchestration versions including Vanilla, RedHat OpenShift and HPE Container Platform.

-This refers to the grouping or ‘batching’ together of many processing jobs that can run to completion in parallel without user intervention.
+This refers to the grouping or batching together of many processing jobs that can run to completion in parallel without user intervention.
 This way programs run to completion and then free up resources upon completion, making the system much more efficient.
 Training models can be queued and then launched when resources become available.
-Workloads can also be stopped and restarted later if resources need to be reclaimed and allocated to more urgent jobs or to under-deserved users.
+Workloads can also be stopped and restarted later if resources need to be reclaimed and allocated to more urgent jobs or to under-served users.

 Often when using distributed training to run compute intensive jobs on multiple GPU machines, all of the GPUs need to be synchronised to communicate and share information.
 Gang scheduling is used when containers need to be launched together, start together, recover from failures together, and end together.
 Networking and communication can be automated between machines by the cluster orchestrator.

 This concept describes how a researcher can run a container once and get excellent performance and then the next time get poor performance on the same server.
 The problem comes from the topology of GPU, CPU, and the links between them.
 The same problem can occur for distributed workloads due to the topology of NICs and the links between GPU servers.
-The Run:AI Scheduler ensures that the physical properties of AI infrastructure are taken into account when running AI workloads, for ideal and consistent performance.
+The Run:ai scheduler ensures that the physical properties of AI infrastructure are taken into account when running AI workloads, for ideal and consistent performance.

 King’s College London